game-stop/veejay/README.md

 see also : [How to debug](./veejay-current/veejay-server/doc/HowToDebugging.txt)

-[//]: # ( comment : END installation section duplicated in /veejay-server/doc/Instalation)
+[//]: # ( comment : END Instalation section duplicated in /veejay-server/doc/Instalation)
 [//]: # ( WARNING : some URL/PATH have to be adapted )

 ## Quick Start & Play!